The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

-For straightening, simply select your preferred heat from the five options and glide the tool down the length of your hair, as you would with any pair of straighteners.
+For straightening, you simply select your preferred heat from the five options and glide the tool down the length of your hair, as you would with any pair of straighteners.
 Thanks to the combination of even heat distribution, titanium ceramic plates and ionic technology, our hair was frizz-free after styling; we were particularly impressed by the smooth and shiny finish.

 Far from a one-trick pony, we also found it easy to use this styler to wave and curl our hair, thanks to its rounded edges and cool tip that gives you extra control.
 We twisted the iron as we moved it down our hair for a bouncier curl look.
 While the five temperature settings offered versatility, we did notice that curled styles dropped out fairly quickly when using a lower heat – a common phenomenon – so it's best to stick to the hotter temperatures when styling thicker and curlier hair.